 The government has unveiled a £150m spending package aimed at bolstering the NHS’s cyber defences, in a bid to protect the health service from another WannaCry-style attack.

-The money will fund the implementation of 22 recommendations drawn up in light of WannaCry, but, nearly 12 months on from the attack, the government is yet to confirm when they will be put into practice.
+The investment will fund the implementation of 22 recommendations drawn up in light of WannaCry, but, nearly 12 months on from the attack, the government is yet to confirm when they will be put into practice.

 NS Tech understands the Department for Health and Social Care is in the process of writing the business case for the recommendations, before presenting the specifics to Downing Street.